Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 “Funny, a little bit smart, not smarter than me as I’d get really annoyed,” she says.
 “I want someone I can watch the news with and have a conversation about it.
 I also want someone that gets along with their parents and who dresses nice and looks nice although looks aren’t everything.”

-Shaughna describes herself as “funny, chatty and clever” and says that folks shall be shocked after they hear sure issues about her – although it is probably not as surprising as her want to enter politics after her stint within the villa.
+Shaughna describes herself as “funny, chatty and clever” and says that individuals can be shocked once they hear sure issues about her – although it will not be as stunning as her need to enter politics after her stint within the villa.

 She says her worst behavior is to assume she’s at all times proper – or “knowing she’s always right.”
 She provides, “Also I never know when to shut up, there are some battles you won’t win, but I’m still going to try.”
 However we shouldn’t count on too many falling outs from her – she claims she likes to get on with everybody too.